 Want to see more disobedient machines behaving like irrational, emotional humans?
 Check out other projects in my series: 1. a simple robot built from kitchen utensils that limps forward in unpredictable ways depending on where we place rubber bands here, 2. a wheelchair with mannequin on it that has a camera on its mouth that detects human face and moves the wheelchair towards it (a team effort with Sapala, Peng, and Gohel) here.

 It's easier to take care of one baby than two or three, as they generate many more issues, staring back at strange faces.
 What would a set of machines think about us staring at them?
 What if groups of machines stared back at us?
 What does a network of unified or contrasting machines evoke in us?
 Will we see their individual personalities, agencies, or their “secret lives?”
 I made a digital flock of pan-and-tilt machines coupled to cameras that track human faces and exhibit unique behaviors when faces are found (or not found).
-Today machines are making us think, helping us get things done, inducing us to fall in love with humans, or in the future, with machines.
+Today machines are making us think, helping us get things done, inducing us to fall in love with other humans, or even, with machines.

 There're two groups of machines.
 One uses raspberry pi and a camera to keep track of face locations so that their associated flock can look at humans when they are facing the camera and do leisure tasks when they are not.
 The other group follows a leader which has a mounted webcam connected to an Arduino that is controlled by openCV via openFrameworks.
 The former flock keeps a model of the world and faces within it, while the latter only moves closer to faces when they are found.
 Such a model-based system vs. online system exhibit different behaviors.
 In user tests, humans have fun with the model-based system, but think that the online system is finicky and flaky, because it doesn’t see faces unless humans are close by, with agency taken by humans.
 We can tell stories by using machines with unique interaction styles, which appear to us as different personality types.
 The machine amongst machines is akin to the human within humans.